melvinquick/windows-config-files/README.md

 # Config Files

+## Purpose

-This is my personal set of config files for applications I use.
+To have an easy way to get back my personal set of config files I use in Windows when moving to a new computer.